kimi12antonelli/kimi12antonelli/README.md

 f1 drivers i support : kimi antonelli, liam lawson, oscar piastri, george russel, isack hadjar and arvid lindblad

-im pretty nice at times, sometimes i can be rude but i am working on that
+most of the time i can come off as rude. im working on that.